rhagarty/techxchange-shared-cache-lab/README.md

 	But keep in mind this measurement is only after startup and does not necessarily mean that the server will continue to use less memory under load (although that has been the general finding).
 We can't really test under load with the sample application, though, so you'll have to investigate this aspect further on your own if you're interested.

-4. Press `control-c` to stop the server that you started in Step 2.
+4. Hit `control-c` to stop the server that you started in Step 2.
 Once you stop the server, you can run the `startTime.awk` script to find out how long it took to start the server.
 Let's see what that looks like:

 	```bash
 	./startTime.awk log.cpu1